blazium-engine/blazium-docs/tutorials/inputs/controllers_gamepads_joysticks.rst

 - **How to write your input logic to support both keyboard and controller inputs.**
 - **How controllers can behave differently from keyboard/mouse input.**
-- **Troubleshooting issues with controllers in Godot.**
+- **Troubleshooting issues with controllers in Blazium.**

 Supporting universal input
 --------------------------

-Thanks to Godot's input action system, Godot makes it possible to support both keyboard and controller input without having to write separate code paths.
+Thanks to Blazium's input action system, Blazium makes it possible to support both keyboard and controller input without having to write separate code paths.
 Instead of hardcoding keys or controller buttons in your scripts, you should create *input actions* in the Project Settings which will then refer to